Yari in Hira-Sankaku-zukuri

 Compact grain and dense steel particles on the reverse side.

 The hamon pattern is gunome, notare and some small tobiyaki on the obverse side.
-The temper line is made of mild konie particles.
-There are appearances come from the relation between the temper line and the layer, such as sunagashi and kinsuji.
+The hamon line is made of mild konie (small particles).
+There are appearances come from the relation between the hamon line and the layer, such as sunagashi and kinsuji.

-The hamon on the reverse side is made of konie, nie, and some ara-nie.
-The gunome pattern runs irregularly combining tobiyaki and yubashiri.
-There is a different colour on the neck that shows the phases of tempering effect.
+The hamon on the reverse side is made of konie (small particles), nie (large particles), and some ara-nie (rough particles).
+The gunome pattern runs irregularly combining tobiyaki (jumping hamon) and yubashiri (nie particles apart the main hamon).
+There is a different colour on the neck that shows the phases of hardening effect.
 It is the same effect to mizukage.

 By the way, it is difficult to take good pictures of this blade, because the shape is complicated.
 Then, I will try to make an oshigata to help introducing the hamon.